andimarafioti/florence2-finetuning/README.md

     ).to(device)
 ```

-We opened PRs with the necessary fixes on all the models from microsoft, so if you want to use a different one just look for the revision we created.
+We have submitted PRs for the necessary fixes across all models from Microsoft.
+If you prefer to use a different model, please refer to the corresponding revision we created.

 ## Single GPU training